iZ86/DIT2123OOM/README.md

 public void insertPassenger(Passenger) - Inserts the passenger data's that needs to be stored.

+public int getPassengerIndex() - Returns the passengerIndex.

+public void setPassengerIndex(int passengerIndex) - Sets the passengerIndex.

+public int getBagIndex() - Returns the bagIndex.

+public void setBagIndex(int bagIndex) - Sets the bagIndex.

-public String getBookingID(int passengerIndex) - Returns the bookingID of the passenger in Passenger[] passengers at passengerIndex.
+public String getBookingID() - Returns the bookingID of the passenger in Passenger[] passengers at passengerIndex.

-public int getPassportNumber(int passengerIndex) - Returns the passport number of the passenger in Passenger[] passengers at passengerIndex.
+public int getPassportNumber() - Returns the passport number of the passenger in Passenger[] passengers at passengerIndex.

-public String getFullName(int passengerIndex) - Returns the full name of the passenger in Passenger[] passengers at passengerIndex.
+public String getFullName() - Returns the full name of the passenger in Passenger[] passengers at passengerIndex.

-public String getBagID(int passengerIndex, int bagIndex) - Returns the bagID at bagIndex of the passenger in Passenger[] passengers at passengerIndex.
+public String getBagID() - Returns the bagID at bagIndex of the passenger in Passenger[] passengers at passengerIndex.

-public String getBagColor(int passengerIndex, int bagIndex) - Returns the bag color at bagIndex of the passenger in Passenger[] passengers at passengerIndex.
+public String getBagColor() - Returns the bag color at bagIndex of the passenger in Passenger[] passengers at passengerIndex.

-public String getBagWeight(int passengerIndex, int bagIndex) - Returns the bag weight at bagIndex of the passenger in Passenger[] passengers at passengerIndex.
+public double getBagWeight() - Returns the bag weight at bagIndex of the passenger in Passenger[] passengers at passengerIndex.

 ## MainMenuView
 This class represents the view for the main menu.